pyjarrett/anteforth/README.md

 terminates.

 ## Implemented and Verified Words

+Some words have their compile-time behavior checked and prevent introducing errors (like bad jumps), while others ensure that all errors are caught at runtime.

 * `RESET` - reset any error conditions
 * `WORDS` - prints all available words